otavioschwanck/mood-nvim/handbook.md

 | M-;     | Switch orientation of panes                                                                              |
 | M-[     | Go to normal mode inside terminal                                                                        |

-# Harpoon

-Just press `;` and follow your heart.

-(You can switch between marks with with C-j and C-k too)

 # Quick Consult

 | Command   | MODE   | Description                                 |